How to Get Hair Out of a Necklace Chain Quickly and Easily

 For hairs that didn’t come out with brushing, use tweezers.

 Carefully grasp the end of a hair and gently pull it away from the chain.
 Be patient—yanking too hard can damage the necklace.
+If the hair doesn’t budge, try rotating the chain to unwind the hair.

 Fine-point tweezers can grip tiny hairs more effectively.